-(i) Goodwill - goodwill is tested for impairment annually or when circumstances indicate there may be potential impairment.
+- (i) Goodwill - goodwill is tested for impairment annually or when circumstances indicate there may be potential impairment.
 An impairment loss is recognized if the carrying amount of the asset or its related cash generating unit (CGU) exceeds its estimated recoverable amount.
 Key assumptions used in the recoverable amount calculation that can lead to estimation uncertainty are as follows:

-- Cash flow projections based on financial budgets for a five-year period using an expected annual growth rate. - Discount rates used to estimate the present value of projected cash flow.
+- Cash flow projections based on financial budgets for a five-year period using an expected annual growth rate. - Discount rates used to estimate the present value of projected cash flow. - Long-term growth rate of relevant products, industries and markets.